pingcap/docs-cn/tidb-binlog/monitor-tidb-binlog-cluster.md

         - If Drainer `execute time` is too large, check the network bandwidth and latency between the machine with Drainer deployed and the machine with the target database deployed, and the state of the target database.
         - If Drainer `execute time` is not too large and Drainer `event` is too small, add `work count` and `batch` and retry.

-    - If the two solutions above cannot work, contact [support@pingcap.com](mailto:support@pingcap.com).
+    - If the two solutions above cannot work, [get support](/support.md) from PingCAP or the community.

 ### Warning-level alerts